MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 $18, $19, $1A: clip windows are set to {port^$1A, 278-port, (port^$1A)*2, 214-port},
  i.e. L2: {2, 254, 4, 190}, Sprites: {3, 253, 6, 189}, ULA: {0, 252, 0, 188}
- - all reads and writes are done for all four values, and finally two more reads are done, so the internal indices for $1C "default" read should be {2, 2, 2} ($2A)
+ - the reads don't increment particular register-index, so the tests skip "read-only" phase, and all testing is done in custom-write part of code.
+The test will leave each index at Y1 (after X2 write), i.e. index==2, so the $1C read should produce $2A.

 $1C: reset of all internal clip-window-indices is requested